 Clear your mind

 There are several ways to practice clearing your head before bedtime.
 Meditation, either guided or unguided, might help with winding down before bed.
-You could also write and ‘purge’ your anxieties about the next day.
+You could also write and ‘purge’ your worries about the next day.
 Says Dean, “write down all of the things you have attention on so you can get to handling them or dealing with them in the daylight hours.
 Writing things down tends to free up your attention enough to fall back to sleep.”

 This might seem shocking, because magazines and internet articles proclaim the powers of napping, which are not completely unfounded.
 Says Julie Lambert, “Naps can give you a powerful mental boost — much more powerful than that of a cup of coffee.
 But only if you limit them to 30 minutes.
 In this case, your brain doesn’t enter the deep sleep stage and you avoid grogginess and sleep inertia upon awakening.
 At the same time, longer or irregular naps can mess with your internal clock and contribute to insomnia episodes.”
 Essentially, if you can’t keep your nap to 30 minutes, you might as well skip it altogether.